JohnGoldsmith/dotnetrdf-wiki/UserGuide-Inference-And-Reasoning.md

 The above is equivalent to the previous example since we've used a `@forall` directive to specify that :x is a variable.
 Generally speaking specifying variables directly is always preferred.

+**NOTE**: The current N3 reasoner implementation only supports the implication operation (`http://www.w3.org/2000/10/swap/log#implies`).
+Other N3 logic operations, string functions and math functions are not currently implemented by the reasoner.

 # Using Inference with Triple Stores

 The library also provides an [IInferencingTripleStore](https://dotnetrdf.github.io/api/html/T_VDS_RDF_IInferencingTripleStore.htm) interface which extends the basic `ITripleStore` interface with methods which allow for the attachment of reasoners (instances of `IInferenceEngine` implementations) to a Triple Store.
 Reasoning when used in this sense is static in that inference is applied only at certain points: